lammps/lammps/doc/src/Packages_details.rst

 To use this package, also the :ref:`SNAP package <PKG-SNAP>` package needs to be installed.
-To make the *mliappy* model available, also the :ref:`PYTHON package <PKG-PYTHON>` package needs to be installed and the version of python must be 3.5 or later.
+To make the *mliappy* model available, also the :ref:`PYTHON package <PKG-PYTHON>` package needs to be installed, the version of Python must be 3.6 or later, and the `cython <https://cython.org/>`_ software must be installed.

 **Author:** Aidan Thompson (Sandia), Nicholas Lubbers (LANL).